-A. Stamp Duty – buying shares
+1. Stamp Duty – buying shares

-- shares are purchased electronically of any value through the ‘CREST’ system – Stamp Duty Reserve Tax (SDRT) is deducted automatically.
+- shares of any value are purchased electronically through the ‘CREST’ system – Stamp Duty Reserve Tax (SDRT) is deducted automatically

-- Existing shares in a company incorporated in the UK;
+- Existing shares in a UK company

-- An option to buy shares or an interest in shares;
+- An option to buy shares or an interest in shares

-- A subscription is made to a new issue of shares in a company;
+- A subscription is made to a new issue of shares in a company

 - Foreign shares are purchased outside the UK (although other taxes may be payable).

 * If shares are inherited, these will be liable to inheritance tax – similarly, if they are gifted within 7 years of the death of the gifter of the shares.

 Special share arrangements

 A higher level of SDRT or Stamp Duty at 1.5% must be paid if shares are transferred into some ‘depositary receipt schemes’ or ‘clearance services’ (where the transfer is not an integral part of an issue of share capital).